Check out some of the view related to my sabbatical and writing of the text VISION AND VOICE.

 Professor, York County Community College

-I am now in my twenty-fifth academic year at York County Community College, and I remain enthusiastic about being in the classrooms teaching courses in English, the humanities, and the social sciences.
+I am now in my twenty-sixth academic year at York County Community College, and I remain enthusiastic about being in the classrooms teaching courses in English, the humanities, and the social sciences, and at this point, especially Ethics and Civil Rights History.
 With each new academic year, I look forward to our classroom journeys as together we explore life and learning through various reading, writing, discussion, and reflection endeavors.

 My academic background is as varied as my interests.
 My bachelor’s degree is in political science with a combined integration of philosophy and sociology.
 My master’s degree is in religious studies, particularly biblical literature and religious history.
 My doctorate is in the field of social ethics, with a focus on moral education.
 And throughout all three degree programs is the ever present vocation of writing, which I have been teaching in various settings for nearly four decades now.

 Courses I typically teach at YCCC include: